yohman/21W-DH140/Weeks/Week07/readme.md

 - Read chapter "Mapping Events/Mapping Social Media" (pages 139-159)

-And either or both of:
+**And** one or all of the following:

+- Iran (pages 134-139)
 - Egypt (pages 159-171)
 - Japan (pages 171-202)

-Write a one paragraph reaction to the book chapter, and come up with one or two questions for the authors.
-Be prepared to ask your question next week.
+Write a one paragraph reaction to the book chapter and chosen section (Iran, Egypt, or Japan), and come up with one or two questions for the authors.
+Be prepared to talk about your reaction next week.